 See also: Right to Work

 English testing by IELTS, Trinity College, LanguageCert and Pearson Education Limited is suspended in the UK.
 Your eligibility for leave to remain or settlement in the UK could be affected if you cannot take a test before you have to submit your application.

 The Home Office has not changed the Immigration Rules or issued formal guidance about the English language requirements for immigration applications.
-The Home Secretary has only said that the Home Office will “work flexibly” with applicants so that you are not “unduly affected” by the effects of the coronavirus outbreak.

 You should ensure that you submit your immigration application in time, even if you cannot take a language test.
 For further information I have written a blog post about English language testing.

 If your visa or leave to remain is based on human rights grounds, and you do not have enough money to pay the application fee or Immigration Health Surcharge, you might be able to apply for a fee waiver.

 If you apply for a fee waiver the date of your application is considered to be the date on which you apply for the fee waiver, as long as you then submit your online application within 10 days of receiving the outcome of the fee waiver application (Immigration Rules paragraph 34G(4)).